vg-robin/gutenberg/packages/scripts/README.md

 }
 ```

-It might also be a good idea to get familiar with the [JavaScript Build Setup tutorial](https://github.com/WordPress/gutenberg/tree/HEAD/docs/how-to-guides/javascript/js-build-setup.md) for setting up a development environment to use ESNext syntax.
+It might also be a good idea to get familiar with [Working with JavaScript for the Block Editor](/docs/getting-started/fundamentals/javascript-in-the-block-editor.md) for setting up a development environment to use ESNext syntax.
 It gives a very in-depth explanation of how to use the [build](#build) and [start](#start) scripts.

 ## Updating to New Release

-To update an existing project to a new version of `@wordpress/scripts`, open the [changelog](https://github.com/WordPress/gutenberg/blob/HEAD/packages/scripts/CHANGELOG.md), find the version you’re currently on (check `package.json` in the top-level directory of your project), and apply the migration instructions for the newer versions.
+To update an existing project to a new version of `@wordpress/scripts`, open the [changelog](/packages/scripts/CHANGELOG.md), find the version you’re currently on (check `package.json` in the top-level directory of your project), and apply the migration instructions for the newer versions.

-In most cases bumping the `@wordpress/scripts` version in `package.json` and running `npm install` in the root folder of your project should be enough, but it’s good to check the [changelog](https://github.com/WordPress/gutenberg/blob/HEAD/packages/scripts/CHANGELOG.md) for potential breaking changes.
+In most cases bumping the `@wordpress/scripts` version in `package.json` and running `npm install` in the root folder of your project should be enough, but it’s good to check the [changelog](/packages/scripts/CHANGELOG.md) for potential breaking changes.
 There is also `packages-update` script included in this package that aims to automate the process of updating WordPress dependencies in your projects.

 We commit to keeping the breaking changes minimal so you can upgrade `@wordpress/scripts` as seamless as possible.